Best things to do in Mexico City and around

 The Historic Center with the Zócalo esplanade could be considered the nerve center of Mexico City, reality shows us that wherever we go, the city throbs with people, hustle and bustle, and life.

 Zócalo is the third in dimensions in the world.
-On one side the National Palace, elegant and a necessary visit to almost read the History of Mexico with the murals by Diego Rivera that relate the important moments of the creation of the Mexican nation.
+On one side the National Palace is elegant and a necessary visit to almost read the History of Mexico with the murals by Diego Rivera that relate the important moments of the creation of the Mexican nation.

 Behind the cathedral, leaving the Zócalo, the Templo Mayor of Huitzilopochtli passed almost hidden for centuries, a ceremonial site and today an interesting museum that clarifies what the appearance of Tenochtitlan, the city on the lagoon, was like.